pierrediedhiou/cybersecurity-journey/glossary.md

 - **Asymmetric Encryption** — Encryption that uses two keys: a public key (shared with everyone) and a private key (kept secret).
 Examples:
 RSA, Diffie-Hellman, ECC
+- **Amazon S3 Bucket** — A cloud storage container on Amazon Web Services.
+Misconfigured S3 buckets are a common security vulnerability that can expose sensitive data publicly
 ## B
 - **Bash** (Bourne Again Shell) — Most common shell on Linux, default on Kali Linux
 - **Bind Shell** — Shell that listens on a port on the target waiting for attacker